Flexible Representative Democracy: An Introduction with Binary Issues: Adding Flexibility

-Most surprising is how little delegations that are not active and optimal help emulate Direct Democracy.
-The \emph{Approve} delegation system is perhaps closest to the proposal of Proxy Voting espoused by \cite{miller1969program} but does not improve RD in a meaningful way.
-Similarly interesting are the \emph{1-Best} and \emph{3-Best} delegations, which also do not move the outcome towards the ideal of Direct Democracy.
-Hence, we can see that the issue-specific flexibility FRD allows can be effectively used to improve outcomes of decision making systems.
-Another striking result in Figure \ref{fig:delegation_rates} is how drastically FRD can improve agreement over RD when voters are highly attentive.
-With as little as 60\% of the population delegating we can improve agreement by 10\%, and when the delegation rate reaches 80\% we see an almost 20\% increase, eventually reaching 100\% when everyone delegates if the issue is fully covered.
+Most surprising is how little delegations that are not incisive and per-issue help emulate Direct Democracy.
+The \emph{Approve} delegation system is perhaps closest to the proposal of Proxy Voting espoused by~\citep{miller1969program} but does not improve weighted majority agreement in a meaningful way.
+Similarly interesting are the \emph{Best Rep} and \emph{Best-3 Rep} delegations, which also do not move the outcome towards the ideal of Direct Democracy.
+Hence, we can see that issue-specific flexibility can be effectively used to improve agreement for voting systems in a way that other weighting schemes do not.
+Another striking result in Figure \ref{fig:delegation_rates} is how drastically FRD can improve agreement over Representative Democracy when voters are highly attentive.
+With as little as 60\% of the population delegating we can improve agreement by 10\% to a level not reached by any of the unweighted election rules in Figure \ref{fig:vary_issues}, Figure \ref{fig:vary_cands}, or Figure \ref{fig:vary_k} with 150 issues.
+When the delegation rate reaches 80\% we see an almost 20\% increase; eventually reaching 100\% when everyone delegates (since the issues are covered).